Scientology: Social outreach

-The applicability of Hubbard's teachings also led to the formation of secular organizations focused on fields such as drug abuse awareness and rehabilitation, literacy, and human rights.
 Several Scientology organizations promote the use of Scientology practices as a means to solve social problems.
-Scientology began to focus on these issues in the early 1970s, led by Hubbard.
-The Church of Scientology developed outreach programs to fight drug addiction, illiteracy, learning disabilities and criminal behavior.
-These have been presented to schools, businesses and communities as secular techniques based on Hubbard's writings.
+Scientology began to focus on these issues in the early 1970s.
+The Church of Scientology developed outreach programs that say they aim to fight drug addiction, illiteracy, learning disabilities and criminal behavior.
+They have been presented to schools, businesses and communities as secular techniques based on Hubbard's writings.
+They have been described as part of the Scientology organization's "war" against the discipline of psychiatry.
+Some critics regard this outreach as merely a public relations exercise.

-The Church places emphasis on impacting society through a range of social outreach programs.
-To that end it has established a network of organizations involved in humanitarian efforts, most of which operate on a not-for-profit basis.
-These endeavor's reflect Scientology's lack of confidence in the state's ability to build a just society.
-Launched in 1966, Narconon is the Church's drug rehabilitation program, which employs Hubbard's theories about drugs and treats addicts through auditing, exercise, saunas, vitamin supplements, and healthy eating.
-Criminon is the Church's criminal rehabilitation programme.
+In 1966, the Church of Scientology repackaged Hubbard's theories about drugs into a drug rehabilitation program it calls Narconon, which purports to treat addicts through sweating in a sauna and using other Scientology techniques and processes.
+It has been described as a front group for recruiting into Scientology.
+Criminon is the organization's criminal rehabilitation program.
 Its Applied Scholastics program, established in 1972, employs Hubbard's pedagogical methods to help students.
 The Way to Happiness Foundation promotes a moral code written by Hubbard, to date translated into more than 40 languages.
 Narconon, Criminon, Applied Scholastics, and The Way to Happiness operate under the management banner of Association for Better Living and Education.

 The World Institute of Scientology Enterprises (WISE) applies Scientology practices to business management.
 The most prominent training supplier to make use of Hubbard's technology is Sterling Management Systems.

 Hubbard devised the Volunteer Minister Program in 1973.
-Wearing distinctive yellow shirts, the Church's Volunteer Ministers offer help and counselling to those in distress; this includes the Scientological technique of providing "assists".
-After the September 11, 2001 terrorist attack in New York City, Volunteer Ministers were on the site of Ground Zero within hours of the attack, assisting the rescue workers; they subsequently went to New Orleans after Hurricane Katrina.
+They offer help and counseling to those in distress; this includes the Scientological technique of providing "assists".
+After the September 11, 2001 terrorist attack in New York City, Volunteer Ministers were on the site of Ground Zero within hours of the attack; they subsequently went to New Orleans after Hurricane Katrina.
 Accounts of the Volunteer Ministers' effectiveness have been mixed, and touch assists are not supported by scientific evidence.
-The Church's critics regard this outreach as merely a public relations exercise.

-The Church employs its Citizens Commission on Human Rights to combat psychiatry, while Scientologists Taking Action Against Discrimination (STAND) does public relations for Scientology and Scientologists.

-The Church's National Commission on Law Enforcement and Human Rights targets what it perceives as abusive acts conducted by governmental and inter-governmental organizations like the IRS, Department of Justice, Central Intelligence Agency, and Interpol.
-Through these projects, the Church sees itself as "clearing the planet," seeking to return humanity to its natural state of happiness.
+In 2010, hundreds of members of the Nation of Islam attended a Dianetics seminar near the group's Chicago headquarters, where they were introduced to Scientology auditing practices.
+Louis Farrakhan subsequently encouraged his followers to study Scientology, telling them that its techniques could help address the struggles of African Americans, and stated that "nobody can lead in our Nation until and unless they become clear."
+By 2012, according to the Nation of Islam newspaper The Final Call, more than 1,000 members had been certified as auditors and several thousand others were studying Scientology materials.
+The Church of Scientology opened new facilities in Harlem and Inglewood, California, and former officials reported that course costs for Nation members were sometimes reduced, though the Church denied giving special treatment.
+Farrakhan described the relationship as a "long and beautiful" alliance.